IlyaSukhanov/morseapi/README.md

 drag-and-drop interface to get some exposure and instill interest, then graduate to a programming API interface in order to create more complicated and complete implementations of their creative ideas.

-`morse` provides that programming interface, in a language that is easy to pick up even for non-engineers: Python.
+`MorseAPI` provides that programming interface, in a language that is easy to pick up even for non-engineers: Python.

 ## Installation
 This is only tested on Debian, though it should work on other Linux flavors.
 OSX and Windows are NOT supported.